ethereum/EIPs/sips/sip-93.md

 <!--The technical specification should outline the public API of the changes proposed.
 That is, changes to any of the interfaces Synthetix currently exposes or the creations of new ones.-->

-pDAO will need to create a modified version (or custom contract) of an NFT which can be revoked and issued to EOA’s, signifying a wallet is part of the Spartan Council.
+- Protocol DAO (pDAO) will need to create a modified version (or custom contract) of an NFT which can be revoked and issued to EOA’s (Externally Owned Addresses), signifying a wallet is part of the Spartan Council.
-Modifications to the current “Synthetix” space on snapshot, to house the Spartan Council Election process.
+- Modifications to the current “Synthetix” space on snapshot, to house the Spartan Council Election process.
-Addition of a new “Synthetix Proposal” space that utilizes a new strategy to only explicitly count the pDAO issued NFT.
+- Addition of a new “Synthetix Proposal” space that utilizes a new strategy to explicitly count the pDAO issued NFT.

 ### Test Cases